 Much like oil and vinegar, condiments and sauces give new life to bland meats and veggies.
-Mix Dijon with a little oil and vinegar for a salad dressing.
-I’ve found a little hot sauce corrects all recipe mistakes.
+They can also be the glue that holds creative summer dishes together—like this easy Egg Salad recipe.
+A little hot sauce corrects all recipe mistakes.

-Peanut butter toast makes a great snack — and we’ve found that, surprisingly, there are a lot of household uses for it, too.
+Peanut butter toast makes a great snack — in fact, we’ve found that there are a lot of household uses for peanut butter.